 Multi-asset funds typically invest across a range of assets, thereby offering investors a mix of equities, fixed income securities, property, cash and currencies in a single portfolio.

 Equities are shares of ownership in a company.
-Over the long term, investing in equities has the potential to generate higher returns than simply saving in a bank or building society account*, which could help you meet your investment objectives.
+Over the long term, investing in equities has the potential to generate higher returns, which could help you meet your investment objectives.

 Fixed income securities, also known as bonds, potentially offer a more predictable income for investors when compared to riskier asset classes, such as equities, and could help to bring an important element of diversification to your investment portfolio.